-- 1 large onion peeled and roughly chopped
+- 1 white or yellow onion chopped

-- Bring to the boil, then lower the heat, cover and simmer for ten to 15 minutes or until the potatoes are almost done.
+- Bring to the boil, lower the heat, cover and simmer until the potatoes are very tender, about 15 minutes.

 - Pour the contents of the pan into the blender and process until smooth.
 Pour the puree back into the pan.
 Or use an immersion blander so you don’t have to move the contents of the pan back and forth.

 - When the potatoes are smooth, bring to the boil.

 - Add the clams.
 Cook for a minute.
 Add more salt and pepper, if needed.